 The Self-Employed Mindset Makes You Smarter With Money

-Could having the self-employed mindset or thinking about your finances like a business owner leave you better off?
+Could having the self-employed mindset or thinking about your finances as a business owner leave you better off?

 Whether you’re employed, going it alone, or just worry about barrelling through your pay packet each month, the right approach can help you make the most of your income.

 - Every time you get paid, skim a bit off and stick it in a savings account before touching the rest.

 This move ensures you’re not left scrambling for cash to pay your tax and National Insurance bills, so aim to match your tax rate (i.e., at least 20% if you’re a basic rate tax payer).
 If you’re not self-employed, it’s still a brilliant way to build up a savings pot for emergencies or unexpected costs.
 Either way, keep the cash in a decent savings account to brew interest until you need it.

 Pick a percentage of your monthly salary or pooled monthly income after tax – 5% to 10% is a good start – and stow it in another savings account.
 Treat it as back-up for any time you’re not earning (illness, unemployment, redundancy, or time off), and don’t withdraw it until you really, really need it.
 Make it a goal to have at least 6 months’ worth of income set aside and work up to it!